sparkflows/sparkflows-docs/docs/installation/configuration/configuration-pyspark.rst

-Pyspark Configurations
+PySpark Configurations
 ========

-Sparkflows can be configured to use the Pyspark engine and create workflow using it.
+Sparkflows can be configured to use the PySpark engine and create workflow using it.

-Below are the Prerequisites Before Configuring Pyspark engine in Sparkflows:
+Below are the Prerequisites Before Configuring PySpark engine in Sparkflows:

 ::